gorango/glyphs/docs/content/docs/figma/exporting.md

   ></iframe>
 </div>

+Above is the configuration <span class="info-tag" title="Figma's layer group">Frame</span> for the [core icon set](https://www.figma.com/file/2TsY9yqFso1zrvF8LNcVE7/?node-id=0%3A1):

 Icon sets can be exported with the [Glyphs CLI](/docs/cli/install-cli) without any specified file configuration.
 However, you can leverage several helpful transformations that are available during export.

-The following is a sample configuration for the [rounded icon set](https://www.figma.com/file/2TsY9yqFso1zrvF8LNcVE7/?node-id=0%3A1):

 ### Variants